Welsh nationalism: National symbols

 The first official flag of Wales was created in 1953 for the coronation of Queen Elizabeth II.
-This "augmented" flag including the Royal badge of Wales was criticised in 1958 by the "Gorsedd y Beirdd", a national Welsh group comprising Welsh literary figures and other notable Welsh people.
-In 1959, likely in response to criticism, the Welsh flag was changed to a red Welsh dragon on a green and white background.
+This augmented flag including the Royal badge of Wales was criticised in 1958 by the "Gorsedd y Beirdd", a national Welsh group comprising Welsh literary figures and other notable Welsh people.
+In 1959 the Welsh flag was changed to a red Welsh dragon on a green and white background.
 That remains the current flag of Wales today.

+The Red Dragon as a symbol for Wales though is much older.
+It was recorded in the Historia Brittonum, written around 828, where a red dragon, representing Wales is shown in a battle against a white dragon, which came to represent England.
+Henry VII and the House of Tudor then used the red dragon to demonstrate their descent from Cadwaladr ap Cadwallon, the last of the Briton kings.
+It was later officially used on the Royal badge of Wales since 1801.

+Saint David's Day (1 March) is celebrated as Wales' national day, named for its patron saint, Saint David.
+The leek is associated with the day and is worn by people as a national symbol, with the tradition possibly originating from a story where Saint David ordered soldiers to wear the leek to identify them against pagan enemies.

+The daffodil is also a national symbol of Wales and is called Cenhinen Pedr (Peter's leek).

 On 21 December 1955, the Lord Mayor of Cardiff announced to a crowd that Cardiff was now the official capital of Wales, following a parliamentary vote the previous day by Welsh local authority members.
 Cardiff won the vote with 136 votes compared to second-placed Caernarfon with 11.
 A campaign for Cardiff to become the capital city had been ongoing for 30 years.
 Historian James Cowan outlined some reasons why Cardiff was chosen.
 These included: